Kettling / Police / Police powers / Protest

 WHAT OBLIGATIONS DO THE POLICE HAVE DURING A KETTLE?

 During a kettle, the police must have a release plan that allows vulnerable or distressed people, or those accidentally caught up in the kettle, to leave.
+Our website has information for disabled people who get caught in a kettle here.

 If it is practicable, the police must also make essential utilities like toilet facilities and drinking water available to those being kettled.